If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 Using a blush brush, sweep onto the apples of the cheeks or in a “C” shape from cheekbones to temples.
 For effortless vibrancy, mix colors to create a subtle multidimensional effect.

 All the shades retail for $39 each; the shades come in a Demi-Matte or Satin Pearl finish, containing 0.34 Oz/9.7 G, and are free of parabens, phthalates, and sulfates SLS & SLES.
 When it comes to animal testing, Pat McGrath Labs is in a grey area.

 Where To Buy

 Pat McGrath Labs, as well as the Pat McGrath blushes, is available at Sephora.com and their own website.
 If you would like to read more Pat McGrath Labs reviews on other products, make sure to check out all the posts here.

-By the way, I had to be very light-handed with Lovestruck though.
-At the time I’m writing this, I gifted it to my mom because her skin tone is a tiny bit darker than mine so I thought it would suit her better (and it does, it looks amazing on her!).
-Thank God I’m still living with my parents so I can still use it too if I want to hahaha. 🙂
+By the way, I had to be very light-handed with Lovestruck, though.
+At the time I was writing this, I gifted it to my mom because her skin tone is a tiny bit darker than mine, so I thought it would suit her better (and it does, it looks amazing on her!).

 shop the post